 Suggested Donation: $15 adults, $10 children, students, and seniors

-Tuesday, April 28th, 8:00 PM
+Monday, April 24th • 8:00 PM

 Established in 1968, the Wind Ensemble is comprised of students, faculty, and community musicians performing works for concert band under the direction of Dr. Glenn Koponen.
-Selections by the Nyack Handbell Choir, directed by Jennifer Scott, will also be performed.
+Selections by the Nyack Handbell Choir, directed by Prof. Jennifer Scott, will also be performed.